cmdenault/Homelessness/README.md

 The file used to prepare the data can be found as: homeless_data_prep.ipyn The clean data can be found as: homeless_clean.csv

+~

+## Data Analysis

+To conduct the analysis, the following steps were taken:
+  - created test and train splits
+  - scaled predictor data
+  - created a OLS model
+  - used kfold cross validation testing on Ridge, Lasso, and XGBoost models
+  - use root mean square error to evaluate effectiveness of a model

+The file used to analyze the data can be found as: homeless_data_analysis.ipyn The presentation to communicate the results can be found as: